matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 1. There is only one code stream.
 You can develop in a temporary branch, but never let it live longer that a few hours.

+### Daily Deployment

+1. Put new software into production every night.

+### Negotiated Scope Contract

+1. Write contracts for software development that fix time, cost and quality but call for an ongoing negotiation of the precise scope of the system.

+### Pay-Per-Use

+1. Write pay-per-use systems, you charge for every time the system is used.
+2. Connecting money flow directly to software development provides accurate, timely information with which to drive improvement.

+## 10 The whole XP Team

 ---